 And… it… happened.

 I didn’t know if I were dreaming or not… I felt so awake… I was ascending into the night, surrounded by stars.
-The large, yellow, milky harvest moon was glowing with grandeur over the moonlit Nebraska fields, and I could feel the cool night air on my skin as I went higher and higher into the sky.
+The large, yellow, milky harvest moon was glowing with grandeur over the moonlit Florida fields, and I could feel the cool night air on my skin as I went higher and higher into the sky.

 At last… I could make out my destination… A spaceship.
 A long, sterling body hovering above the Earth in the shimmering atmosphere.
 I was breathless as I noticed it slide open, revealing a sort of port on its bottom side.